c-ae/cryptopt-pldi23/README_full.md

 ### Evaluate

-1. After the optimization is completed, find the optimized code in the results folder by executing `ls ./results/bitcoin-core/secp256k1_fe_{sqr,mul}_inner/seed*.asm`.
+1. After the optimization is completed, find the optimized code in the results folder by executing `ls ./results/bitcoin-core/secp256k1_fe_{sqr,mul}_inner/seed000*.asm`.
-    If there is `seed<>_ratio<>.asm` files for each primitive, this claim can be considered validated (We evaluate performance during Claim V).
+    If there is one `seed000<>_ratio<>.asm` file for each primitive, this claim can be considered validated (We evaluate performance during Claim V).

 ## Generating primitives improves over time (Claim III)